maxaggedon/icu-loader/README.md

 ## To fix automatically the errors
 npm run lint:fix

-## To run the developing task with the watcher
+## To run the developing task with watching
 npm run dev

 ## To build the module